-Participation in athletics is a privilege and not a "right".
-Mandatory Code of Conduct meetings are held before both the fall and spring sport seasons for Varsity, JV and Junior high school teams.
-(The fall meeting also includes those students participating in winter athletics only.)
+Participation in athletics is a privilege and not a right.
+Mandatory Code of Conduct meetings are held before the fall sport season for Varsity.
+JV and Junior high school teams.
 Attendance at these meetings is mandatory for student-athletes and their parent(s) or guardians.
 In addition, a Code of Conduct form must be filled out and signed by student-athlete and parent(s) or guardian in order for student-athlete to participate.
 This form need only be filled out once and is kept on file in the Athletic Office.